 It is important that we continue to support and educate patients starting treatment, to manage their side effects and to report symptoms appropriately to acute oncology services.
 Pre-treatment consultations can be conducted by telephone or via video link.
 UKONS have produced a film to support patients and explain the contents of the CRUK ‘Your Cancer Treatment Record' to accompany these consultations.
 This film can be accessed here https://www.youtube.com/watch?v=16ZIZ3Il6UI&feature=youtu.be

 6. Managing Your Mental Health During the Pandemic

-The Mental Health Foundation has produced some excellent guidance on how to safeguard your mental health in these trying circumstances.
+The Mental Health Foundation have produced some excellent guidance on how to safeguard your mental health in these trying circumstances.
 There are some great tips here. https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak

 7. COVID-19 and Pregnancy

-Royal College of Obstetricians and Gynaecologists (RCOG) advice.
-The RCOG has released advice on this issue.
-The resource provides guidance for healthcare professionals working with pregnant women but also gives Occupational health advice for employers and pregnant women during the COVID-19 pandemic. https://www.rcog.org.uk/globalassets/documents/guidelines/2020-03-21-covid19-pregnancy-guidance-23.pdf
+Royal College of Obstetricians and Gynaecologists (RCOG) have released advice.
+This resource provides guidance for healthcare professionals working with pregnant women, but also gives Occupational health advice for employers and pregnant women during the COVID-19 pandemic. https://www.rcog.org.uk/en/guidelines-research-services/guidelines/coronavirus-pregnancy/covid-19-virus-infection-and-pregnancy/

 8. Advice for Patients on a ‘Grab Bag’ if hospitalised during current crisis.